Niki-600/kdesu-rust-workaround/README.md

 - Edit kdesurc (set command=... to the path where the wrapper is)
       Example: "command=/home/user/kdesu-sudo-wrapper"

-This script is not intended to be a permanent fix to this issue and cannot accept more than 9 Arguments (sudo + 8)
+This script IS NOT intended to be a PERMANENT FIX to this issue and cannot accept more than 9 Arguments (sudo + 8)

 DISCLAIMER: